DickyKitchenJr/React-sample-project/sample-project1/README.md

 ### Rock Paper Scissors

 - having a user select an option by pushing a button, a random computer option is chosen, and a win or lose image/message is displayed

+## Resources Used:

+- React
+- CSS
+- Font Awesome
+- Jest

+## Achievements:

+- implemented test using Jest to ensure projects operate within expected ways",
+- utilized various hooks and custom functions to provide an engaging experience for the user while demonstrating understanding of implementing React for page manipulation through user input",
+- utilized a modular approach to present multiple smaller projects in a centralized way